yingxiangli/Linear-Factor-Model-and-Random-Walk-Tests/README.md

    - Users are able to use iid, time iid, Newey-West and Hansen-Hodrick covariance matrix
    - Users are able to use OLS, GLS, OLS and GLS with Shanken correction, GMM and GLS GMM
 3) cross-sectional test of linear factor models with the Fama-MacBeth procedure (ap_test_fm)

-* I have extended the tests to multi-factor case
+* NOTE: I have extended the tests from one factor as in Cochrane (2000) to multi-factor case

 TEST OF RANDOM WALK (Chapter 2 of Campbell, Ho and MacKinley (1997))
 1) Box and Pierce (1970) test (rw_test)